 Planning a sunny getaway to Florida?
 Save time to explore St. Augustine, a lovely small historic town just south of Jacksonville on Florida’s East Coast.
 One of the oldest occupied settlements in the United States, the city is famous for its historic sites and beautiful beaches right in the city.
-There’s no better way to enjoy all that the Sunshine State has to offer than by tossing a few of the best day trips from St Augustine, Florida, into your itinerary.
+There’s no better way to enjoy all that the Sunshine State offers than by tossing a few of the best day trips from St Augustine, Florida, into your itinerary.

 With an extra day or two planned in Saint Augustine, you can add a number of wonderful side trips to your Northeast Florida trip.
 Let yourself get lured in by the pristine beaches of Flagler County, quaint small towns like Palatka, or the amusement parks of Orlando—and much more.

 Just getting started planning your vacation to St Augustine?
-Create your ideal vacation plan using this handy guide to the top-rated St. Augustine day trips.
+Create your ideal vacation plan using this handy guide to the top-rated St. Augustine day trips!

 St. Augustine Beach

 If you’re a beach lover, you need to check out St Augustine Beach, a 42-mile stretch of soft white sand on the Atlantic Ocean.
 The beach starts at Crescent Beach in the south, stretching all the way to St. Johns Pier in the north.
 St. Augustine Beach is 5.6 miles from the town, making it a quick and easy side trip from St. Augustine.